Fireflies raises $5 million for its AI assistant for meetings

 Fireflies connects with VoIP services for video calls as well like Zoom, Google Meet, and Cisco’s WebEx.
 After the meeting, flagged insights can be shared in team communication apps like Slack, Salesforce, or Hubspot.

-Fireflies was founded by Ramineni and Sam Udotong.
+Fireflies was founded by Ramineni and Sam Udotong in July 2016.
 The company has offices in Hyderabad, India and San Francisco and currently has 16 employees, Ramineni said.